 Stuff gets banged up, lost, stolen, worn out, etc. If we are going to use sharing to get us out of this mess, we need to become experts in flexible agreements.
-We need to build in contingencies to make everyone feel taken car of.
+We need to build in contingencies to make everyone feels taken care of.

 I have a lot to say about what we have learned about sharing from our vehicles system and our bike system and our free clothes lending library.
-We have learned about how to beat hording, and how to run dual semi-permeable systems and how to adjust control points in sharing systems to fine tune sharing systems to perform better.
+We have learned about how to beat hoarding, and how to run dual semi-permeable systems and how to adjust control points in sharing systems to fine-tune sharing systems to perform better.
 And this is already a long post so more is to come.